5 best destinations for your first international solo trip

 Iceland is a top destination for solo female travelers because of its stunning natural beauty, low crime rate, and advanced gender equality.

-From unbelievable glaciers to black sand beaches, waterfalls, hot springs, puffins, and volcanoes, Iceland has something for everyone, including the famous Blue Lagoon!
+From unbelievable glaciers to black sand beaches, waterfalls, hot springs, puffins, and volcanoes, Iceland has something for everyone, including the famous Blue Lagoon (although I recommend visiting Sky Lagoon for fewer crowds and a natural spring!)

-It’s easy to get around, everyone speaks English (in addition to Icelandic, one of the most beautiful and interesting languages that you can totally understand if you know what you’re listening for!), and the locals are friendly and welcoming.
+Iceland is easy to get around with a car (you HAVE to drive the Golden Circle!), everyone speaks English (in addition to Icelandic, one of the most beautiful and interesting languages that you can totally understand if you know what you’re listening for!), and the locals are friendly and welcoming.

-Reykjavik, the capital city, is a vibrant and safe city with activities for solo travelers that go beyond just visiting museums or exploring nightlife.
-This is an amazing city to roam the streets, grab a beer, and watch the sunset over Rainbow Street (pictured!).
+Reykjavik, the capital city, is a vibrant, safe, and laid back city.
+Roam the streets, grab a beer, go to the penis museum, and watch the sunset over Rainbow Street (pictured!).
 Then, head off into the greenest, most scenic countryside you’ve ever seen!
 Iceland is pure magic.

 Visiting Iceland?
 I learned a lot and made some bonehead mistakes.
 Check out these 6 tips that first time visitors to Iceland need to know!